brieyana/emission-analyzer-service/README.md

 # Emission Analyzer API

+## Prerequisites
-To run this application, you must have Docker installed.
+Ensure you have Docker installed before running this application.

 ## Environment Variables
-Create a `.env` file in the root directory of the project and use these environment variables:
+Create a `.env` file in the root directory of the project and define the following variables:

 ```
 POSTGRES_NAME=